 Mind you, mistakes can still happen, even with the best.
 After a long run of success, the normally very reliable Ariane 5 launch failed to put its Al Yah 3 and SES-14 payloads into the correct orbital inclination in January.
 This unexpected failure, resulting in a US$115 million insurance loss to Al Yah 3, caught out many insurers, adding to some major post-launch claims.
 Overall premiums only just exceeded the level of losses on a gross basis.
 If broker deductions are included, as well as running costs, many space insurers made a loss for year.

-Update on 7 January 2018: The announcement of the in orbit failure due to loss of gyros of Worldview 4 is likely to result in a major insurance loss for the year 2018.
+Update on 7 January 2018: The announcement of the late December in-orbit failure due to loss of gyros of WorldView 4 is likely to result in a major insurance loss for the year 2018.
 This will put insurers’ results into gross loss on a calendar basis.

 With respect to launch providers, while China’s CGWIC can claim to have won with 23 launches, SpaceX continued to lead the way amongst US and European operators making 21 Falcon family flights albeit that it failed to reach its target number of 30.
 However, the company stole the headlines in February as it launched Elon Musk’s Tesla roadster sportscar into orbit around the sun using its Falcon Heavy rocket.